kellerflint/Course-Resources/content/AI - W8 Assignment.md

 To ensure that your final project is on the right track and aligns with the course requirements, you will submit a project proposal.
 This proposal will outline your chosen project topic, the approach you plan to take, and the expected deliverables.
 To assist you in creating a comprehensive proposal, you will collaborate with an AI model (GPT-4o or Claude Sonnet) to refine and validate your plan.

+Keep the scope of work fairly small and focused.
+There are only a few weeks left of class so start with an MVP and if you have time, you can expand on it from there.

 Proposal Requirements:
 1. Project Topic:
     - Clearly state the topic or problem you plan to address in your final project.